Dejan Ognjanović

-Dejan Ognjanović (Cyrillic: Дејан Огњановић; born 21 June 1978) is a Montenegrin retired professional footballer who played as a defender.
+Dejan Ognjanović (Cyrillic: Дејан Огњановић; born 21 June 1978) is a Montenegrin former professional footballer who played as a defender.
 On the international level, he represented FR Yugoslavia most notably at the 2001 Kirin Cup as well as Montenegro from 2008 to 2010.

 Club career

 Partizan

-Partizan made a move for Ognjanović shortly after his Kirin Cup debut for the Yugoslav national team in the summer transfer window of 2001.
+Partizan made a move for Ognjanović shortly after his Kirin Cup debut for the Yugoslavia national team in the summer transfer window of 2001.
 He immediately became a standard defender in Partizan's starting XI under coach Ljubiša Tumbaković.
 Partizan would win the First League of Yugoslavia in 2002 and 2003 with Ognjanović.
 Ognjanović's 2003–2004 season with Partizan was especially significant, as it was his first opportunity to be mentored by a foreign coach, Lothar Matthäus, who had been hired by Partizan before the end of the 2003 season.
 Matthäus would take Partizan to their first UEFA Champions League in many years in 2003-04 season, and Ognjanović would feature in the group stage that season, in the away loss (by a score of 1–0) against Real Madrid and the home game tie (1-1) against Olympique de Marseille.